 - a.
 Gremlin age group.
 The length of a cross country race shall be approximately 2,000 meters. - b.
 Bantam and Midget age group The length of a cross country race shall be approximately 3,000 meter. - c.
-Youth and Intermediate age group The length of a cross country race shall be approximately 4,000 meter.
+Youth and Intermediate age group The length of a cross country race shall be approximately 4,000 meter are recommended.
+The turf should be of a quality to promote safety and freedom from injury to the runners, keeping the following in mind: